3/7/25

 Apple Announces $500B Investment in U.S. Manufacturing: Last week, Apple announced plans to invest $500 billion in the United States over the next five years, significantly expanding its commitment to U.S. manufacturing and innovation.
 The investment includes opening a new server factory in Houston, establishing a manufacturing academy in Detroit, and expanding data centers across seven states.
 Apple’s pledge also reinforces U.S.-based semiconductor production, following confirmation that TSMC’s Arizona facility has begun chip production for Apple products.
 The announcement has implications for the U.S. electronics industry, potentially reshaping supply chains and creating up to 20,000 new jobs in engineering, R&D, and AI.
 Globally, Apple's investment could set a precedent for increased onshore manufacturing and resilience.
 IPC will continue monitoring these developments and advocating for a strong and innovative electronics manufacturing ecosystem in all countries.
 IPC Contact: Richard Cappetto

-IPC Kicks Off Quarterly Leadership Roundtable in Tokyo: This week, IPC successfully launched its new Quarterly Leadership Roundtable series in Tokyo, bringing together more than 60 leaders of Japanese companies and government agencies for high-level discussions on the most pressing issues in our industry.
+Industry Leaders Convene at IPC’s Tokyo Roundtable: Last week, IPC successfully launched its new Quarterly Leadership Roundtable series in Tokyo, which brought together more than 60 leaders of Japanese companies and government agencies for high-level discussions on the most pressing issues in our industry.
 The featured speakers, including IPC CEO John Mitchell, who is fluent in Japanese, and Akira Amari, a former member of Japan’s House of Representatives, provided valuable insights into the future of bilateral trade, technological cooperation, and the evolving global supply chain.
-The Tokyo Leadership Roundtables will continue throughout the year, fostering deeper collaboration between industry and government in one of the world’s most critical electronics markets.
-Stay tuned for updates on upcoming sessions.
+The Tokyo Leadership Roundtables will continue throughout the year, stay tuned for updates on upcoming sessions.
 IPC Contact: Chris Mitchell.

 IPC APEX EXPO 2025 (Anaheim, California), Mar.
-15-20: Discover the newest innovations and hear from the best minds in the electronics manufacturing industry.
-IPC APEX EXPO 2025 will be our industry’s largest event in North America, featuring a world-class trade show, professional development courses taught by industry experts, non-stop networking and more.
+15-20: Next week, discover the newest innovations and hear from the best minds in the electronics manufacturing industry.
+IPC APEX EXPO 2025 is our industry’s largest event in North America, featuring a world-class trade show, professional development courses taught by industry experts, non-stop networking and more.
 Learn more and registerhere.